 Any search engine has its own set of crawlers.
 As for Google, there are more than 15 different types of crawlers, and the main Google crawler is called Googlebot.
 Googlebot performs both crawling and indexing, that’s why we’ll take a closer look at how it works.

-There’s no central registry of URLs, which is updated whenever a new page is created.
-This means that Google isn't "alerted" about them automatically, but has to find them on the web.
+Google (any search engine actually) has no central registry of URLs, which is updated whenever a new page is created.
+This means that Google isn't "alerted" about new pages automatically, but has to find them on the web.
 Googlebot constantly wanders through the Internet and searches for new pages, adding them to Google’s database of existing pages.

-The crawler renders a page in the latest version of Chromium browser.
-In the perfect scenario, the crawler “sees” a page the way you designed and assembled it.
+The Google crawler renders a page in the latest version of Chromium browser.
+In the perfect scenario, Google crawler “sees” a page the way you designed and assembled it.
 In the realistic scenario, things could turn out more complicated.

 Googlebot can “see” your page with two subtypes of crawlers: Googlebot Desktop and Googlebot Smartphone.
 This division is needed to index pages for both desktop and mobile SERPs.